TinySkillet/GroveChatApp/README.md

 ## Setting up mongoDB:

-Create an .env file with, it should look like this:
+Create an .env file, it should look like this:

 ```
 PORT=5000                // keep it 5000
 MONGO_URI=<your-mongodb-uri>
 JWT_SECRET=<your-jwt-secret>
 ```

+Your env file should not be inside the backend or the frontend directory, it should be in the main directory.

 ## Starting the backend server: